MrTwist64/CMPE131-Spring22-Team4/docs/docs/features.md

 - string: HTML code for webpage to display the current user's cart.

 ## routes.update_item()
 Allows a seller to edit their own item.
+Reuses the create item form, which allows the user to input new values for the item.

 #### Parameters:
 - itemID (int): id for the item to update.